GabeStah/Airbrake.io/Pitches/A Guide to Software Design Patterns/State/text.md

 }
 ```

-No interest can be accrued, nor can any withdrawals be made, so a warning is given indicating a lack of funds.
+No interest can be accrued, nor can any withdrawals be made, so any attempt to do so issues a warning indicating a lack of funds.

 To tie everything together and test it out we just create a new `Account`, then perform some deposits: